 - Have excellent communication skills – you’ll need to communicate effectively with not just children, but their families too.

-- Be well organised, as you’ll be responsible for running the schedule of one or more children, making sure they’re in the right place at the right time.
+- Be well organised, as you’ll be responsible for running the schedule of one child or more, making sure they’re in the right place at the right time.

 - Have good literacy and numeracy skills as you may have to help children with their homework and help support their school-based learning.